department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 ### Can I file a claim after I leave the military?

 Yes.
 There's no time limit on filing a disability claim.
-But the process may become more complex the longer you wait.
+But you should know that the process may become more complex the longer you wait.

 Learn more about disabilities that may be related to your active-duty service, but not appear until after you've left the military:</br>
   - [Disabilities that appear within 1 year after discharge](/disability-benefits/apply/one-year/)</br>